fbartnitzek/docker-compose-setup/README.md

 # docker compose setup
-setup to host multiple services with reverse proxy and lets encrypt in front, e.g. with dyndns-provider
+setup to host multiple services with reverse proxy and let's encrypt in front, e.g. with dyndns-provider

 ## components
 - traefik